nealAR/liatrio/README.md

 ## Enable CI/CD: Cloud Build
 If you wish to deploy the applcation using Google's Cloud Build CI/CD tool a pipeline is provided in the root directory of this repository (cloudbuild-app.yaml & cloudbuild-infra.yaml).
 Once set up is complete this pipeline will provide faster, more reliable deployments increasing overall code quality and team agility through automated builds and infrastructure management.

-Please follow the steps below to enable automated deployment of the Cloud Run application!
+Please follow the steps below to enable automated deployment of the GKE Node application!

 1. Using either 'gcloud' or your GCP Project's Console enable the Cloud Build API:
    - cloudbuild.googleapis.com